Motherhood

 March 29, 2018

+When I first got pregnant I had no idea what breastfeeding would be like.
+I just assumed it was a way I would feed my baby but didn’t even consider the difficulties or support a mother needed to get through that journey!
 Now 3 children later, I STILL ask for tips/help sometimes.
 Breastfeeding is such a beautiful thing to be able to do but it also has it’s challenges.
 From the initial latch struggles, to the fatigue from nursing through the night, and just having to be there on demand to breastfeed.
 Nonetheless there are many ways to make it work well for you through the 2 years (or less or more depending on your situation).
 Here are 10 things that can help you through your journey.

 1. A Strong Mindset

 With each baby, the breastfeeding experience will be different.
-You supply will vary, it might hurt more or less, you might get tired more or less, your baby might keep you
+You supply will vary, it might hurt more or less, you might get tired more or less, your

 Motherhood